openstack/oslo.db/doc/source/usage.rst

         results = some_reader_api_function(context)
         some_writer_api_function(context, 5, 10)

+.. note::  The ``context.session`` and ``context.connection`` attributes
+   must be accessed within the scope of an appropriate writer/reader block (either the decorator or contextmanager approach).
+An AttributeError is raised otherwise.

 The scope of transaction and connectivity for both approaches is managed transparently.
 The configuration for the connection comes from the standard :obj:`oslo_config.cfg.CONF` collection.
 Additional configurations can be